Parvathy Thiruvothu: Established actress (2013–2018)

 In 2014, Parvathy appeared in Bangalore Days, directed by Anjali Menon, which became a major commercial success, with reports claiming as "one of the biggest hits in the history of Malayalam cinema".
 The film featured an ensemble cast, including Dulquer Salmaan, Nivin Pauly, Fahadh Faasil, Nazriya Nazim, Nithya Menen and Isha Talwar.
-Parvathy's performance as RJ Sarah, a paraplegic radio jockey, was widely appreciated for its depth and sensitivity.
-Her performance received critical acclaim for bringing authenticity and warmth to the character, earning her several accolades, including the Filmfare Award for Best Supporting Actress – Malayalam.
+Parvathy played RJ Sarah, a paraplegic radio jockey.
+For the role, she won the Filmfare Award for Best Supporting Actress – Malayalam.

 In 2015, Parvathy appeared in Ennu Ninte Moideen which narrated the tragic love tale of Kanchanamala and Moideen which happened in the 1960s in Mukkam, a riverside village in Kerala.
-The film opened to critical acclaim, with several critics regarding it as one of the greatest romance films made in Malayalam.
-Parvathy's performance was acclaimed critically and commercially.
-She went onto win many accolades most notably her first Filmfare Award for Best Actress – Malayalam.
+The film received positive reviews.
+Parvathy's performance was acclaimed critically and commercially, and won her first Filmfare Award for Best Actress – Malayalam.
 The same year she appeared in Uttama Villain, a Tamil film directed by Ramesh Aravind, starring Kamal Haasan.
 The film featured an ensemble cast, including K. Balachander, Jayaram, Urvashi and Andrea Jeremiah.
-Parvathy played a key role in this experimental film, which combined elements of mythology, theatre, and personal redemption, further showcasing her versatility.
+Parvathy appeared in the film in a supporting role.
 Her final release of 2015 was Charlie, where she starred alongside Dulquer Salmaan, Aparna Gopinath and Nedumudi Venu.
 The film, a light-hearted adventure-drama, was a major commercial success and went on to win eight Kerala State Film Awards.
-Parvathy's role as Tessa, a free-spirited young woman on a quest to find a mysterious vagabond, was highly praised for its depth and liveliness.
-For her performances in both Charlie and Ennu Ninte Moideen, she won the Kerala State Film Award for Best Actress, as well as the Filmfare Award for Best Actress – Malayalam for Ennu Ninte Moideen, making 2015 one of the most significant years in her career.
+Parvathy played Tessa, a young woman searching for the film's title character.
+For Charlie and Ennu Ninte Moideen, she won the Kerala State Film Award for Best Actress as well as the Filmfare Award for Best Actress – Malayalam for Ennu Ninte Moideen.

 In 2016, Parvathy reprised her role as RJ Sarah in Bangalore Naatkal, the Tamil remake of the 2014 Malayalam hit Bangalore Days.
-Directed by Bommarillu Bhaskar, the film was a faithful adaptation of the original, focusing on the lives of three cousins navigating life and relationships in Bangalore.
-While the film followed the same narrative as the Malayalam version, it did not replicate the success of the Malayalam version.
-However, Parvathy's performance as RJ Sarah remained consistent, though the film's overall impact was less significant compared to the original.
+Directed by Bommarillu Bhaskar, the film was an adaptation of the original, focusing on the lives of three cousins navigating life and relationships in Bangalore.